apravint/website/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Notes & Maintenance 🔧

+- Tests: Unit tests can be run headless in CI with `npm test -- --watch=false` (we fixed failing specs by adding `RouterTestingModule` to two component tests).
+- Build: Production build: `npm run build -- --configuration production`.
+- Security: The repository currently reports dependency vulnerabilities in Dependabot/GitHub Security alerts — consider running `npm audit` and addressing high/critical results.

+If you'd like, I can open a PR with these test fixes (already pushed to the `release` branch) and optionally address dependency updates.